nakshatra-7/AutoApply.AI--Job-Screening-Applying-AI-Agent/README.md

 ## Supported portals (demo scope)

 - Workday (primary)
-- Greenhouse (planned)
+- Greenhouse
-- Lever (planned)
+- Lever

 This project is intentionally scoped to a few portals for reliability and recruiter-friendly demos.
-It does not attempt to auto-apply across all websites.

 ## Notes